1993–94 San Jose Sharks season: Conference Quarterfinals

 In 1993–94, the Sharks made the playoffs for the first time in their history, qualifying as the eighth seed in the Western Conference despite being the only playoff team to have a losing record during the regular season.
 In the Conference Quarterfinals, they faced the top-seeded Detroit Red Wings, who featured Hockey Hall of Fame members Dino Ciccarelli, Paul Coffey, Sergei Fedorov, Mark Howe, Nicklas Lidstrom, and Steve Yzerman (in addition to Hall of Fame coach Scotty Bowman) and were a favorite to win the Stanley Cup.
 However, the Sharks silenced the crowd at Detroit's Joe Louis Arena by taking Game 1, 5–4, on a late goal by 18-year-old defenseman Vlastimil Kroupa.
 After the Red Wings won the next two contests - a 22-save, 4–0 shutout by rookie goaltender Chris Osgood in Game 2 and a 3–2 victory in Game 3 to spoil the Sharks' first-ever home playoff game - San Jose rallied behind goaltender Arturs Irbe to win Games 4 and 5.
 Detroit stormed back in Game 6, scoring the first five goals en route to a 7–1 drubbing of the Sharks to force a decisive Game 7.
-At 13:25 of the third period, with the score tied 2-2, Red Wings goaltender Osgood was caught out of position trying to pass the puck up the right-side boards.
+Johan Garpenlov and Sergei Makarov gave the Sharks a quick 2–0 lead, but Detroit's Kris Draper scored near the end of the first period and Vyacheslav Kozlov tied the game 2–2 early in the second period.
+At 13:25 of the third period, Red Wings goaltender Osgood was caught out of position trying to pass the puck up the left-side boards.
 The puck went right to San Jose's Jamie Baker, who fired it into the empty net for the go-ahead goal.
 The Sharks held on for a shocking 3–2 victory and a 4–3 series win, completing one of the biggest upsets in Stanley Cup Playoffs history.